 Róisín Fallon’s curiosity about and passion for good food goes back to her childhood, her whole family were involved in the food industry.
 Róisín has worked as an advisor on many food projects, Fallon & Byrne in Exchequer Street in Dublin and of course, on the Dublin Tasting Trail.

 Novelist Chris Binchy is a fully trained chef and was restaurant critic for The Sunday Tribune.
 Chris is published by Harper Collins and when not leading our Tasting Trails he spends his days working on his next book.

 Born-and-bred Dubliner and dedicated lover of great food, Aoife worked front-of-house in some of the city’s best restaurants from her late teens to early thirties.
 Today she works as a freelance writer and editor specialising in food, wine and travel, as well as delivering lectures in journalism, workshops in food writing and of course food tours with our Dublin Tasting Trails.
-Aoife is the incoming Chair of the Irish Food Writers’ Guild, general editor of a series of cookbooks from the Irish Countrywomen’s Association and a periodic blogger at holymackerel.ie.
+Aoife is the Chair of the Irish Food Writers’ Guild, general editor of a series of cookbooks from the Irish Countrywomen’s Association and a periodic blogger at holymackerel.ie.

 Dubliner, Catherine Allen, a Ballymaloe-trained chef and food blogger is one of our Fabulous Food Trail guides.
 Following a number of years in the finance industry, she decided to follow her passion and is now pursuing a career in the culinary world – she hasn’t looked back!
-Find her on instagram @catherina_allen or on here.
+Find her on instagram or on her blog https://elbowsoffthetable.ie/.

 Deirdre McQuillan Fashion Editor of The Irish Times, an award-winning travel writer, free lance feature writer and author of a number of cookbooks.
 Deirdre leads and advises on our Food & Fashion walks as well as guiding our regular Trails.